 Activity note: The program concludes with two engaging presentations at the hotel for a restful ending before you head home.

 Morning: We have libraries full of information on the Founding Fathers, but society could not have functioned without those about whom early American history is largely silent.
 Learn about women whose support was crucial to the social structure, slaves whose muscle and sinew built an agrarian society, and free people of color who struggled to establish their place in a new nation that had declared “all men are created equal.”
 Rounding out our experience, meet “Colonel Monroe” himself.
 Engage in a unique conversation with a knowledgeable and talented historical interpreter who provides first-person interaction with James Monroe.
 This concludes our program.
+Hotel check-out by noon.
 We hope you enjoy all your Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
 We encourage you to join our Facebook page and share photos of your program.
 Visit us at www.facebook.com/rsadventures.
 Best wishes for all your journeys!